Skip to content

 • Regular speed tests to catch performance degradation early

-Create a monthly maintenance routine that includes checking site speed, updating plugins, and reviewing performance metrics.
+Build a monthly maintenance routine.
+Check site speed, update plugins, and review performance metrics.

 Mobile-First Optimisation

-With over 60% of web traffic coming from mobile devices, mobile speed optimisation is non-negotiable.
-Google's mobile-first indexing means your mobile site performance directly affects your search rankings.
+Over 60% of web traffic comes from mobile devices.
+So mobile speed optimisation is non-negotiable.
+Google's mobile-first indexing means your mobile performance directly affects your search rankings.

 Ensure your site uses: